There’s no center cut for a creator. You can’t evenly divide professional over here and personal over there.

 Running a household requires money, which is something most up-and-coming creators don’t have in sufficient and steady supply.
 Trying to settle down with another person whose money runs funny is not a smart thing to do.
 Chances are there’ll be a lot of financial struggles, which can strain your relationship and your work.

-Forget being that superwoman who does it all.
-If you can’t depend on a man for anything but sex, you might get what he’s good for, but let him live with someone else.
+That’s not a partnership, that’s a problem–one that you don’t need.
+If you can’t depend on a man for anything but sex, get what he’s good for –if you want that–but let him live with someone else.

-Living with someone who is living off you doesn’t make sense.
-You’re trying to build while you carry dead weight.
+Living with someone who is living off you is like trying to build and carry dead weight.

 You don’t bring a critic into your bedroom.
-You don’t share your down and dirty or your plans and your dreams.
-Critics have their role and their place–they observe from the outside.
-They offer feedback from a distance.
+You don’t share your down and dirty or your plans and your dreams with a critic.

 Living with negativity may not break you but it will affect you.
-And when a lover is your biggest critic, he usually has issues he isn’t sharing, so he’s not trustworthy mate anyway.
+And when your lover is your biggest critic, he usually has issues he isn’t sharing, so he’s not trustworthy mate anyway.

 Having someone who believes in you makes a lot of difference.
 They don’t have to make speeches.
 Just believing is enough.